In the guide

 Cigarette lighter refill canisters are abused by some people who inhale the butane they contain.

-The Cigarette Lighter Refill (Safety) Regulations 1999 make it an offence to supply any cigarette lighter refill canister containing butane, or a substance with butane as a constituent part, to any person under 18.
+The Cigarette Lighter Refill (Safety) Regulations 1999 make it an offence for a person to supply any cigarette lighter refill canister containing butane, or a substance with butane as a constituent part, to any person under 18.

-There are steps that traders can take, including asking for proof of age, refusing such sales to under-18s, recording refused sales and training staff.
+There are steps that traders can take to keep within the law, including asking for proof of age, recording refused sales and training staff.

 If you are charged with an offence under the Cigarette Lighter (Safety) Regulations 1999 you have the defence that you took all reasonable precautions and exercised all due diligence to avoid committing the offence.
 What does this mean?
 It means that you are responsible for making sure that you and your staff do not supply cigarette lighter refills or products containing butane to anyone under 18.Back to top